Menstruation, or a menstrual period, refers to the monthly process in which the uterus sheds blood and tissue because pregnancy did not occur.

 The most common cause of secondary amenorrhea is pregnancy.
 In non-pregnant women, it may be due to a variety of factors.

-Factors that may increase the risk of amenorrhea include: Dramatic weight loss (such as from extreme diets, eating disorders, or excessive exercise) or dramatic weight gainMalnutritionBirth defects, including lack of female reproductive organsChromosomal or hormonal abnormalities
+Factors that may increase the risk of amenorrhea include: Dramatic weight loss (which can occur from extreme diets, eating disorders, or excessive exercise) or dramatic weight gainMalnutritionBirth defects, including lack of female reproductive organsChromosomal or hormonal abnormalities

-pituitary tumorMedications such as certain contraceptivesEmotional distressUterine scarring
+Certain conditions, such as a thyroid disorder or pituitary tumorMedications, such as certain contraceptivesEmotional distressUterine scarring

 Call your doctor if you: Have not had your first period and are aged 16 years or olderMiss having your period